Not-Bot9/AutoDiff-Ocaml-v2/README.md

 # Automatic Differentiation Library with Web Interface in OCaml

 ## Note
-The project now includes a comprehensive web interface for visualizing and understanding automatic differentiation concepts.
+The project now includes a comprehensive web interface for visualizing and better understanding of automatic differentiation.
 Each example includes both computational output and visual representation of the operations being performed.
-The examples progress from basic operations to neural networks, demonstrating the applications of Automatic Differentiation.
+The examples range from basic operations to neural networks, demonstrating the applications of Automatic Differentiation.

 ## Recent Updates